On May 19, 1930, S.S. Kresge Co. moved into its new home at Temple Avenue and Second Boulevard on Cass Park.

 In 1909, the company’s 42 stores had gross sales of about $5.1 million ($138.6 million today, when adjusted for inflation).
 By 1929, it had exploded in size to 597 stores and $156.3 million ($2.2 billion) in gross sales.
 Such growth required far bigger digs than its 18-story Kahn-designed building on Grand Circus Park that had opened just 16 years earlier.

-Kresge would go on to start Kmart (hence the “K”).
-The retailer abandoned this building in 1972 for a new 906,000-square-foot headquarters in suburban Troy, which it in turn left in 2006 after merging with Sears Holding Co.
+In 1962, Kresge opened its first store with the name Kmart (hence the "K"), and the retailer would formally change its corporate name to Kmart in 1977.
+Five years earlier, in 1972, Kresge abandoned this building for a new 906,000-square-foot headquarters in suburban Troy, which it in turn left in 2006 after merging with Sears Holding Co.